Transport and bus boycotts in the United States

-Transport and bus boycotts in the United States were protests against the racial segregation of transport services before the passage of the 1964 Civil Rights Act, which outlawed forms of discrimination.
+Transport and bus boycotts in the United States were protests against the racial segregation of transport services.
+These occurred before the passage of the 1964 Civil Rights Act, which outlawed such forms of discrimination.

 Frederick Douglass and James N. Buffum

 In 1841, abolitionist Frederick Douglass and his friend James N. Buffum entered a train car reserved for white passengers in Lynn, Massachusetts.
 When the conductor ordered them to leave the car, they refused, after which they were forcefully removed.

 Elizabeth Jennings Graham

 On July 16, 1854, 24-year-old schoolteacher Elizabeth Jennings Graham was forcefully expelled by a train conductor after boarding a streetcar without a “Colored Persons Allowed” sign.

 Charlotte L. Brown

 In the mid-19th century, San Francisco's horse-drawn streetcar companies only accepted white passengers.
 On April 17, 1863, schoolteacher Charlotte L. Brown boarded an Omnibus Railroad Company streetcar, when she was approached by the conductor and asked to leave the car.
-When she objected, he forcefully removed her.
+After she objected, he forcefully removed her.